MrJJohnson20/osticket-prereqs/README.md

 </p>
 </p> - Download and install PHP Manager for IIS & Rewrite Module
 </p> - Create the directory C:\PHP
-</p> - download PHP 7.3.8 and inzip the files into the directory of C:\PHP
+</p> - Download PHP 7.3.8 and inzip the files into the directory of C:\PHP
 </p>

 <br />